-What are Virtues of the Spirit in the Enneagram?
+What are the Virtues of the Spirit in the Enneagram?

 Each personality type has several default components.
 This system uses a questionnaire to determine our default personality and instinctual types.
 Finding your default personality type is the first step of the Enneagram of Personality.
-This is only the beginning.
-Knowing your type gives you the starting point for positive change.
+Knowing your type is only the beginning of the Enneagram process.
+It gives you the perspective for positive change.

-There is a concept within the Enneagram, known as integration.
-(2) To become more integrated means are becoming more whole.
+There is a concept within the Enneagram known as integration.
+(2) To become more integrated means becoming whole.
 Cultivating spiritual virtues changes your thinking.
 We can access these higher virtues we start to remove all the roadblocks within our psychic structures.
 Integration opens the door to more options, so we are not confined to our default personality type’s default settings.

-This is not a mood or change of attitude, but a concrete change made possible because of new neurological connections.
+It is not a mood or change of attitude but a concrete change made possible because of new neurological connections.
 When we make fundamental changes in thinking, we change the structure of the brain.

 “What are the virtues of the spirit in a practical sense?
 They are the highest values of the human spirit.
 You know instinctively what they are we you see them in action.
 They are Gratitude, Love, Appreciation, Serenity, Joyfulness, Happiness, Thankfulness, Blissfulness, and Mindfulness.
 With these tools, we can conquer ourselves … And so then… the world does not need to be conquered.” — Guru Tua

 The doorways to your soul path are not within your default personality type.
-Instead, we find integration at the personalty type at the point of integration.
-We must move beyond our default patterns of thought to integrate, which isn’t easy.
-Following your soul’s path expands the attributes that are available.
+Instead, we find integration at the personality type at the point of integration.
+We must move beyond our default thought patterns to integrate, which isn’t easy.
+Following your soul’s path expands the available attributes.

-Next, we learn about the thought triggers which send us on a path of integration or disintegration.
+Next, we learn about the thought triggers that send us toward integration or disintegration.
 We can traverse in either direction rather quickly.
 So, inner work investigates both directions while enhancing our inner observational ability.

 Our personality’s essential elements are our default personality type, plus the two types at the integration and disintegration points.
 The first doorway to the “virtues of the spirit” is the point in the direction of integration.